KingFlexCode/My-Digital-Business-card/README.md

-# My Digital Business Card Project
+# Digital Business Card Project

 This is a simple, clean, and responsive **digital business card** built using **HTML**, **CSS**, and **Flexbox**.
 The goal of this project is to visually present personal or professional details in a modern, card-style layout — perfect for a portfolio, personal site, or small business.